 We know that Air India is currently trying to reinvent itself, including improving every aspect of the passenger experience.
 We’ve seen the airline roll-out factory fresh wide body planes with new interiors, start to reconfigure existing planes, and even open a new flagship lounge at Delhi Airport (DEL).

-There’s now another exciting development, as Air India has just opened its own lounge at San Francisco International Airport (SFO), and it looks like it could be really nice!
+There’s now another exciting development, as Air India has formally announced the opening of its own lounge at San Francisco International Airport (SFO), and it looks like it’s quite nice!

 Basics of the new Air India Maharaja Lounge SFO

-As of late March 2026, Air India has opened a lounge at SFO, which covers 3,413 square feet.
-Specifically, the lounge is located in the lounge complex at the A Gates, on the fourth floor, between the China Airlines Lounge and Golden Gate Lounge.
+Air India has opened a lounge at SFO, which covers 3,413 square feet, with a capacity for 80 guests.
+Specifically, the lounge is located in the lounge complex at the A Gates, near gate A1, on the fourth floor, between the China Airlines Lounge and Golden Gate Lounge.
 The lounge is open daily from 6AM until 11:59PM, so it clearly covers more than just Air India departures.

 I’ve gotta say, the lounge looks super elegant, so this should be a nice facility.
 However, at just over 3,400 square feet, this is one of the smaller outstation lounges out there, and I imagine it’ll get quite busy prior to Air India departures.
 At least Air India has a staggered schedule at the airport, so there’s never more than one Air India flight departing at a time.